brianchase/mnt-dev/README.md

 mount or unmount.
 You can select individual devices or chose to mount all the ones that aren't mounted or to unmount all the ones that are.
 It then gives you the option of returning to the menu, which it updates to reflect the current status of each device.
-You can then make more selections, and so on.

 By default, the script mounts all devices in `/mnt` according to its name in `/dev`.
 For example, it will mount `/dev/sdb1` in `/mnt/sdb1`,